-If you’ve inherited a well established garden, most of the hard work is done for you although you may want to make some modifications.
+If you’ve inherited a well-established garden, most of the hard work is done for you although you may want to make some modifications.

-Step by step guide to building new garden beds
+Step-by-step guide to building new garden beds

 Here are our five simple steps for making a garden bed:

 - Mark out the beds